shlomiassaf/ngrid/apps/ngrid-demo-app/content/concepts/index.md

 A data source has **a lot** of options which help us define how will look and behave in different scenarios but at the most basic level, all a datasource needs to know is to return an array of data.

-`NGrid` provide the factory function `createDS()` that help you create datasource instance's very easily, you will end up using it 99.99% of the times.
+n**Grid** provide the factory function `createDS()` that help you create datasource instance's very easily, you will end up using it 99.99% of the times.

 Of course, simple is not enough, we love features and customization...
 You can read more about [Data Source](./datasource/quick-through) and how to configure them.